 - Don't forget the dairy.
 Milk and yogurt have calcium, Vitamin D, folate and other nutrients to help keep your bones and mind strong.
 Select low or non-fat dairy products to reduce the fat in your diet.

 - Choose lean proteins.
 White meat chicken, turkey, fish, seafood, and beans are all great lean protein choices.
 Proteins that have been baked, boiled or broiled are great choices for your plate.
 Eating proteins that are fried, breaded or covered in creamy sauces will add calories and fat to your diet.

 For additional information, visit ChooseMyPlate.gov.

 Check Your BMIBody mass index (BMI) is a tool for measuring how your weight compares to a healthy weight.
 There are seperate BMI calculators for adults and children.For adults: It is important to eat a nutritious diet and aim for a healthy weight (a BMI of 18.5-24.9).
-Check your BMI at the Academy of Nutrition & Dietetics web page.
+Check your BMI at the National Institute of Health.